Proven Reasons Why Too Much Sugar is BadAll Admin

 What makes matters worse is that eating a high-sugar diet for a prolonged period leads to resistance against insulin.
 This, in turn, renders the body incapable of regulating blood sugar levels, thereby causing diabetes.

 One might think that an unhealthy diet might only cause issues to one’s physical health.
-However, eating too much sugar is known to impact one’s mental health as well as negatively.
+However, eating too much is known to impact one’s mental health as well as negatively.
 Just like eating healthy food helps in improving mood, eating too much sugar tends to have the opposite effect.

 One study done on 8000 people where their consumption patterns were tracked for 22 years showed that those who consumed more than 67 grams of sugar per day were 23 percent more likely to develop depression than those who consumed less.